 Spirit Slayers: The third, and currently final sourcebook, the contents inside focus on werewolves, shapechangers, and spirits, and the groups that hunt them.

 The Bear Lodge: Formed of American big game hunters that realized there was more out there than just bears and mountain lions.
 Interestingly, they sometimes will let a werewolf live, so long as it has not killed a human being.
+Their main motive is simply to prove their skill at the hunt, which often seems cruel to other humans but would probably be respected by their prey.

 The Illuminated Brotherhood: Formed of an experiment that was meant to research what relation certains drugs had on religious euphoria, the number of spiritually sensitive individuals tore a hole in the fabric separating the spirit world from the real one.
 The survivors decided to continue their studies, as well as doing their best to protect others from spirit possession.